KCWO-TV: History

-KCWO began operations in 1956 as KBST-TV, owned by the Big Spring Herald along with KBST radio (1490 AM).
+KCWO began operations in January 1956 as KBST-TV, owned by the Big Spring Herald along with KBST radio (1490 AM).
 The station carried programming from all three networks; however, it was hampered by the presence of KMID-TV (channel 2) in Midland, which carried NBC and some ABC programming, and KOSA-TV (channel 7) in Odessa, which carried CBS, which limited KBST's network programming.
 Consequently, the station had little success.
 The radio station was eventually sold to the Snyder Corporation (co-owned by Ted Snyder, who later acquired KARN in Little Rock, Arkansas, and B. Winston Wrinkle), while a half interest in KBST-TV was transferred to Dub Rogers' Texas Telecasting, owner of KDUB-TV in Lubbock (now KLBK-TV) and part-owner of KVER-TV in Clovis, New Mexico (now KVIH-TV).
 Rogers then changed the call letters of the station to KEDY-TV.

 The studios and tower were located at the edge of Howard College campus at 2500 Kentucky Way.
 Local shows were produced on and off until the late 1960s.
 Otherwise, KEDY largely became a semi-satellite of KDUB.
 In 1961, Rogers sold his stations to Grayson Enterprises.
 Soon afterward, the station took the KWAB callsign (for Webb Air Force Base), and switched from simulcasting KDUB to KPAR-TV (now KTXS-TV) in Sweetwater.
 However, both KDUB and KPAR were primarily affiliated with CBS (though KPAR also had a secondary ABC affiliation), resulting at times in KWAB duplicating KOSA.
 Soon after Grayson's acquisition of KVKM-TV (now KWES-TV) in 1969, KWAB began to simulcast that station, alleviating the duplication.

 Grayson Enterprises ran into license renewal trouble in 1968, 1971, 1974, and 1977 for some of its stations.
 These stations were accused of fraudulent billing, program and transmitter log fabrication, main studio violations, failure to make required technical tests, and other issues.
 The stations had their renewals deferred and hearings ordered as a result.

-The case was settled in what was then described as a "distress sale", in which Grayson's stations were broken up and sold to minority-controlled groups (nowadays known as historically-underutilized groups) at a reduced price.
+The case was settled in what was then described as a "distress sale", in which Grayson's stations were broken up and sold to minority-controlled groups (nowadays known as historically under-represented groups) at a reduced price.
 The parameters of such a sale were defined by this sell-off.
 As a result, Grayson sold both stations to Permian Basin Television Corporation in 1980.